 The Bachelor of Science in Psychology teaches students to appreciate the value of psychological practices in a variety of contexts.
-The Psychology major consists of thirty-nine (39) semester hours: thirty-three (33) semester hours in the Psychology Core, six (6) hours of Social Science electives.
-Additional hours of unrestricted electives must be completed to reach the 120-semester hour degree requirement.
-Students pursuing a Psychology major can also choose to complete a concentration in addictions counseling, which consists of fifteen (15) additional semester hours in psychology beyond those in the Psychology Core, and in place of psychology electives and some unrestricted electives.
+Students majoring in Psychology must complete thirty (30) semester hours n the Psychology Core, nine (9) semester hours of Psychology electives, and three (3) semester hours in PSY 495 Psychology Capstone.
+Students pursuing a Psychology major are encouraged to add a concentration in Addictions Counseling, which consists of eighteen (18) semester hours in psychology beyond those in the Psychology Major.
+Students must also complete foundational core requirements and take elective courses to reach the program minimum requirement of 120 hours.